Oral Surgery Associates

 - 788 OakLeaf Way, Altoona, WI 54720

 - 2524 Hils Ct, Menomonie, WI 54751

 - 821 Bear Paw Ave, Rice Lake, WI 54868

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.

 Dental implants are changing the way people live.
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
-For more information about dental implants or to schedule a consultation appointment, call our office in Eau Claire, WI at 715-834-8414.
+For more information about dental implants or to schedule a consultation appointment, call our office, 715-834-8414.

 A dental implant is a small titanium cylinder that replaces a missing natural tooth root.
 The implant is placed in your jawbone and the surrounding bone fuses with the titanium implant, creating a strong foundation for replacement teeth (also referred to as artificial teeth, crowns, prosthesis, restorations) that look, feel, and function like natural teeth.
 Crowns supported by implants look and feel natural.
 Also, the implants prevent bone loss that occurs when teeth are missing, resulting in the preservation of facial contours.
 Patients with dental implants can smile and eat with confidence.